AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * trū - to drink
 * tuarū - to include
 * tuxfū - to visit
+* txakū - to continue / to resume
 * ufelū - to fear
 * ufrū - to play (an instrument)
 * ulfū - to research